NASA-JSC-Robotics/mujoco_ros2_simulation/README.md

 # MuJoCo ROS 2 Simulation

+> [!IMPORTANT]
+> This project has been moved to the ros-control organization.
+>
+> The new location is: https://github.com/ros-controls/mujoco_ros2_simulation.

 This package contains a ROS 2 control system interface for the [MuJoCo Simulator](https://mujoco.readthedocs.io/en/3.3.4/overview.html).
 It was originally written for simulating robot hardware in NASA Johnson's [iMETRO facility](https://ntrs.nasa.gov/citations/20230015485).